Concurrency¶

 kernel.get_run_mode(MsgType.comm_msg)

-Below is a list of the run modes for the currently available concurrency modes.
+Below is a list of the run modes according to the message type and channel (SocketID).

 data = kernel.all_concurrency_run_modes()